-Doors will open at 18.45 for hot drinks and biscuits, and a prompt 19.00 start and the AGM.
-Following a short break with light refreshments, we will continue at about 19.45 with a presentation of our plans for the coming year and small-group discussions about how we can make our plans as successful as possible and how you can get involved.
+Doors will open at 18.45 for hot drinks and biscuits, and a prompt 19.00 start for the AGM.
+We will continue at about 19.30 with a presentation of our plans for the coming year and small-group discussions about how we can make our plans as successful as possible and how you can get involved.
 The meeting will end at 21.00.
 We are not providing food this year but there will be unlimited hot water and plenty of biscuits!

 Everyone concerned about climate change is welcome to the whole evening, but at the AGM only LCON members can vote.

 Annual General Meeting

 This is the formal notice of LCON’s Annual General Meeting.
 Everyone is very welcome to attend the whole evening, but voting at the AGM is limited to LCON members.

 The AGM agenda and papers can be found above or at this link.
 The agenda includes links to the documents, including the annual report and accounts (combined in one document).
 There will be limited copies of the report and accounts at the meeting, and we can send a copy to anyone who would like one (email us to request this).

 This year we have a special resolution involving a constitutional change.
 This is in response to changes in the City Council ward boundaries, which affect the definition of our area.